opentraa/traa-py/README.md

 # TRAA Python Bindings

-Python bindings for the TRAA (Transparent Remote Application Access) library, providing screen capture functionality for Windows, macOS, and Linux.
+Python bindings for the TRAA (To record anything anywhere) library, providing screen capture functionality for Windows, macOS, and Linux.

 ## Features